Bearinawolfpack/frontend_foster_fitness/README.md

 -   Make it so that an image can be uploaded with the workout.
 Leave all fields optional, admin may want to upload a picture (from the web or locally) with the workout printed on it already.

 -   Make list of contacts show only the last 10.
 Have contact cards in a deck and give them a border.
 Have the archive of contacts prior to the last 10 be sortable.

+- Change events_card.js link color from blue to #fcba03